antstackio/shelbysam/README.md

-# shelby-sam
+# shelbysam

-shelby-sam is a wrapper for aws sam to provide additional functionalities
+shelbysam is a wrapper for aws sam to provide additional functionalities

 ## Pre-requisites